LoyolaChicagoBooks/introcs-csharp/rst/comparisonops.rst

 More Conditional Expressions
 ----------------------------

-All the usual arithmetic comparisons may be made, but many do not use standard mathematical symbolism, mostly for lack of proper keys on a standard keyboard.
+All the usual arithmetic comparisons may be made in C#, but many do not use standard mathematical symbolism, mostly for lack of proper keys on a standard keyboard.
+(If you are looking at the following table in the web version, you may need an up-to-date browser to see the mathematical symbols correctly, and also the mathematical expressions later in the text.)

 =====================  ==============   ==============
 Meaning                Math Symbol      C# Symbols